-On October 29, 2020, Vermont Transco filed a notice of cancellation of the Vermont Yankee Transmission Agreement, which is no longer in use.
-A December 28, 2020 effective date was requested.
-Comments on the notice of cancellation were due on or before November 19, 2020; none were filed.
-Eversource and National Grid filed doc-less interventions.
-This matter is pending before the FERC.
+On December 18, 2020, the FERC accepted the notice of cancellation of the Vermont Yankee Transmission Agreement, which is no longer in use, filed by Vermont Transco.
+The cancellation notice was accepted effective December 28, 2020, as requested.
+Unless the December 18 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).